networktocode/network-importer/README.md

+To use this local branch:
+git clone this repo
+pip install network-importer/

 # Network Importer

 The network importer is a tool/library to analyze and/or synchronize an existing network with a Network Source of Truth (SOT), it's designed to be idempotent and by default it's only showing the difference between the running network and the remote SOT.